What is cancer pain?

-People experience pain in different ways and even people with the same type of cancer can have different experiences.
-The way people feel pain is influenced by emotional, environmental, behavioural and physical factors.
-These factors act directly or indirectly on the body’s nervous system (the brain, spinal cord and nerves).
-The type of cancer, its stage, the treatment you receive, other health issues, your attitudes and beliefs about pain, and the significance of the pain to you, will also affect the way you experience pain.
-Health professionals assess all these factors to help treat pain.
+Cancer pain is a broad term for the different kinds of pain people may experience when they have cancer.
+Even people with the same type of cancer can have different experiences.
+The type of cancer, its stage, the treatment you receive, other health issues, your attitudes and beliefs about pain, and the significance of the pain to you, will also affect the way you feel pain.

 Learn more about:

 - When can I use pain medicines?

 Not everyone with cancer will have pain.
 Those who do experience pain may not be in pain all the time.
 It may come and go.

 During cancer treatment, about six out of ten people (55%) say they experience some degree of pain.
 After treatment, about four out of ten people (39%) say they experience pain.
 People with advanced cancer are more likely to have pain.
 Advanced cancer is cancer that has spread from its original site or has come back.
 Nearly seven out of ten people with advanced cancer (66%) have pain.